 While arguing can be a healthy part of a friendship, when the spats turn into more serious fights, it might be time to reevaluate your relationship, especially if your friend is also your roommate.
-Making the decision to move out after a fight with a friend is a major decision but sometimes it's the right call for both of you.
+Making the decision to move out after a fight with a friend is a major decision, but sometimes it's the right call for both of you.
 Who knows, maybe you'll be better friends if you don't share a living space.

 The first thing you might want to do after a major blowout with a friend is to simply get some space.
 You may need a day or two to calm down and look at the situation from a more objective point of view.
-Just be careful of letting feelings go too long without being addressed, as this could make a simple argument more complicated than it has to be.
+Just be careful of letting feelings go too long without being addressed, as this could make a simple argument more complicated than it needs to be.